Darragh-Grealish/clouseau/COVER.md

 - Processing queries has a complexity of O(T * L) (T = number of tokens, L = token length).

 The indexing phase runs at O(F * N), while search operations are approximately O(T * L).

+4. ArrayList: Using dynamic allocation, the ArrayList has a complexity of O(1) for insertion and deletion, and O(N) for resizing (doubles).
+Inserts are worst case O(N) when resizing but amortized O(1) overall.
+Copy move and assignment operations are O(N).

 ## References